Email Security

 • The key to staying one step ahead of cyber adversaries is for security professionals to incorporate AI capabilities into their multi-layered defense strategy.

-• Security professionals need to spend the extra time needed to gain a thorough understanding of how these AI capabilities work, and they benefit their security team and their organization as a whole.
+• Security professionals need to spend the extra time needed to gain a thorough understanding of how these AI capabilities work, and how they benefit their security team and their organization as a whole.

 • They also need to continually evaluate their environment and the AI cybersecurity solutions they deploy because the threat landscape continually changes and evolves.